Why consider implementing Intensive French?

 School community support is an important factor in ensuring a successful implementation of Intensive French.
 Parents require information in order to be able to make an informed decision about registering their child in the program.
 They also need regular reports from the school about what is happening in the Intensive French classroom.
 Where such communication is maintained, the program generally receives greater support from the parents and the community.
 Sample letters to parents from the school principal, French coordinator or consultant are included here.

-Information pertinent to school operations is also available through other documents listed below:
+The following documents offer further information pertinent to school operations is available in the documents listed below:

 Note: The New Brunswick Curriculum Guide is provided as an example; it has been written to meet New Brunswick needs.
-Other jurisdictions may use the document, or adapt it, but credit should be given to New Brunswick for its development.
+It may however prove useful as a source for other jurisdictions seeking to develop their own curriculum.
+If doing so, credit should be given to New Brunswick for its development.

 Persons who seek clarification are invited to contact Fiona Stewart, IF/PIF Learning Specialist at the New Brunswick Department of Education and Early Childhood Education.